 Labor Day Weekend

 Fort Scott National Historic Site, a unit of the National Park System, is open daily from 8 a.m. – 5 p.m.
 Entrance to the site is free of charge.
-Call 620-223-0310 for more information.
+For more information, call 620-223-0310.
+You can also follow us on Twitter www.twitter.com/FortScottNHS.

 Did You Know?

 Kansas was the first Union state to recruit, muster, train and send African American soldiers into combat during the Civil War.
 The First Kansas Colored Infantry mustered in at Fort Scott, Kansas on January 13, 1863.
 The unit compiled a proud combat record during the war.